tropy/docs/using_tropy/project_view/view_photos.md

 ### Project view

 In project view, you can view your items in a list or in a photo grid.
 To switch between these views, use the slider at the top of the item table.
 Your photos appear as a list when the slider is all the way to the left.
+The columns in the list view correspond to commonly used fields in the [Tropy Generic](//beginning/metadata.md) template.

 ![](/assets/view-photos.png)